triptease/schema/README.md

 Used by: Google, Triptease

+#### identifier (Optional)

+The identifier can be used set to a unique property ID

+Used by: Triptease

 #### brand (Optional)

 You can put the brand here or as part of the 'name' property but don't put it in both as this might cause the brand to appear twice in some tools.

 Used by: Triptease

 #### address (Optional)